I am endlessly pleased Peter plays such a fundamental role in the Christian narrative. A perfect…

 A few years ago during Yom Kippur, the holiest holiday on the Jewish calendar, I was in a little wooden synagogue on the Lower East Side of New York City.
 The rabbi, a venerable man whose voice carried throughout the temple, was extremely charismatic.
 For the first time in my temple-going life, I found myself listening intently to the sermon.

-This is the first of Busted Halo’s ® weekly features in our Googling God section.
-There’s no better place to start at this time in history than with the 2008 election and moreover, the issues that Catholics are most concerned about.
-Catholics are never single-issue voters and this guide will help Catholics in forming their consciences during election season to make the best possible choice they can make keeping their faith in mind alongside their political decisions.…
+There’s no better place to start at this time in history than with the upcoming election and moreover, the issues that Catholics are most concerned about.
+Catholics are never single-issue voters and this guide will help Catholics in forming their consciences during election season to make the best possible choice they can make keeping their faith in mind alongside their political decisions.

 Quick!
 Grab every man, woman and child!
 The end is near!
 The sky will come crashing down upon us unless (that is), the bailout bill is passed.